datatrigger/datatrigger/content/post/data_intensive_applications_2.md

 Example: Redis

-Stored Procedures are a way to execute a set of transactions (not the whole database) serially, if the database lives on just one single-threated node.
+Stored Procedures are a way to execute a set of transactions (not the whole database) serially, if the database lives on just one single-threaded node.
 Partitioning can distribute the system while maintaining serializable isolation, under heavy conditions.

 ### 2PL: Two-Phase Locking